 If you’re feeling peckish while roaming this site, you can always pop into The Company’s Garden Restaurant, owned by the noted (and immensely entertaining) hospitality group Madame Zingara.
 They are open from 7 am to 6 pm.
-Phone them on +27 423 2919, email them at [email protected], or visit them www.thecompanysgarden.com.
+Phone them on +27 423 2919, email them at [email protected], or visit them here -www.thecompanysgarden.com.

 KIRSTENBOSCH BOTANICAL GARDENS

-Kirstenbosch is a natural paradise about 20 minutes away from the city centre that offers visitors a look into the Cape’s more than 7 000 species of flora, birdlife and small animals.
+Kirstenbosch is a natural paradise about 20 minutes away from the city center that offers visitors a look into the Cape’s more than 7 000 species of flora, birdlife and small animals.
 The gardens are also home to a range of other plant life from regions across southern Africa.

 Bask in the beauty of the Protea Garden, enjoy the smells of the herb-scented Braille Trail or take a walk along the Boomslang, a 130m-long wheelchair-friendly canopy walkway.
 Beyond the garden, you’ll also find trails and hiking routes leading to Cecilia Forest, and Skeleton Gorge and Nursery Ravine respectively.

 Make a day out of it by booking a golf-cart ride, guided walk or audio tour, then stop by Moyo (near the Visitors’ Centre), the Kirstenbosch Tea Room or Vida e Caffé for a spot of lunch or a cup of java.